mattermost/mattermost-plugin-giphy/README.md

 ## 1. Users

-The giphy plugin implements a `/giphy` command which can be used to look and post images for phrases.
+The giphy plugin implements a `/giphy` command which can be used to look up and post images for phrases.
 It uses the [Giphy Translate API](https://developers.giphy.com/docs/api/endpoint#translate).

 Usage: